 This is clearly a guy who doesn’t take himself too seriously.
 Further proof is the social media filters he put on his dearMoon website that lets you see yourself in a spacesuit – with lasers shooting out of your eyes.

-Our mantra is “Life, Inspired” and we seeing people who accomplish big, crazy dreams and inspire others to do the same.
-Billionaires like Oprah Winfrey, Bill Gates, and of course Yusaku Maezawa all came from less than average everyday lives and elevated themselves with nothing more than a spark in the brain.
+Our mantra is “Life, Inspired” and we see people who accomplish big, crazy dreams and inspire others to do the same.
+Billionaires like Oprah Winfrey, Bill Gates, and of course, Yusaku Maezawa all came from less-than-average everyday lives and elevated themselves with nothing more than a spark in the brain.

 We all have that same ability and if something so tiny in your brain can build rocket ships, media moguls, and next-level tech, the only thing holding you back is you.

 Let’s face it, as billionaire Yusaku Maezawa reminds us, Earth has really sucked this past year.
-There’s going to be 8 people chosen out of the blue to tag along on this journey, so don’t hold back, get your crew candidate certificate now.
+There are going to be 8 people chosen out of the blue to tag along on this journey, so don’t hold back, get your crew candidate certificate now.